michael2012z/BitBible/markdown/KJV/files/Lev.md

 39. Also in the fifteenth day of the seventh month, when ye have gathered in the fruit of the land, ye shall keep a feast unto the Lord seven days: on the first day shall be a sabbath, and on the eighth day shall be a sabbath.

-40. And ye shall take you on the first day the boughs of goodly trees, branches of palm trees, and the boughs of thick trees, and willows of the brook; and ye shall rejoice before the Lord your God seven days.boughs of goodly trees: Heb. fruit of, etc
+40. And ye shall take you on the first day the boughs of goodly trees, branches of palm trees, and the boughs of thick trees, and willows of the brook; and ye shall rejoice before the Lord your God seven days.

 41. And ye shall keep it a feast unto the Lord seven days in the year.
 It shall be a statute for ever in your generations: ye shall celebrate it in the seventh month.